 Cigarette smoking – including roll-your-owns – took off, although in New Zealand it was some time before tailor-made cigarettes were universally popular.
 (Not until 1955 did they constitute over half of tobacco products.)

-In New Zealand annual tobacco consumption rose steadily from a low point of under 0.9 kilograms per person in 1890, to almost 1.4 kilograms in 1920.
+In New Zealand annual tobacco consumption rose steadily from under 0.9 kilograms per person in 1890 to almost 1.4 kilograms in 1920.
 This was partly because women took up smoking cigarettes.

 A wartime issue

-In the Second World War two days of the week were red letter days.
-For New Zealand soldiers, both at home and stationed overseas, Friday was payday but Thursday was cigarette day.
+During the Second World War, two days of the week were red-letter days for New Zealand soldiers, both at home and overseas, Friday was payday, but Thursday was cigarette day.
 The authorities issued 50 throat-burning fags with names like ‘Spitfire’ to each soldier.
-It satisfied the soldiers until the next day’s pay allowed them to buy finer-quality cigarettes.
-The Americans in camp in New Zealand considered themselves more fortunate – they were issued with ‘Lucky Strikes’, containing finest Virginia tobacco.
+This satisfied them until the next day’s pay allowed them to buy better-quality cigarettes.
+The Americans in camp in New Zealand were more fortunate – they were issued with ‘Lucky Strikes’, containing the finest Virginia tobacco.